 Brenda Williams-Butts is the Senior Director of Community Engagement & Audience Development at New York Public Radio.
 New York Public Radio owns and operates WNYC AM and FM, WQXR, the four stations of New Jersey Public Radio, The Jerome L. Greene Performance Space, www.wnyc.org, www.wqxr.org and www.thegreenespace.org.
 Its shows, stations and digital properties reach 14.2 million people each month.

 As Senior Director of Community Engagement & Audience Development, Ms. Williams-Butts is responsible for cultivating new voices at the station and building the diverse audience that New York Public Radio serves.
-She has spent the past twelve years as the guiding force behind the organization’s outreach, engagement, on-air content diversification and internal diversity initiatives for recruitment and retention.
+She has spent the past fifteen years as the guiding force behind the organization’s outreach, engagement, on-air content diversification and internal diversity initiatives for recruitment and retention.
 She has worked to build credibility and create authentic relations with WNYC’s and WQXR’s core audience and communities of color by forming key community partnerships throughout New York City.
 During the course of her tenure, Ms. Williams-Butts has developed strategic relationships and initiatives with organizations including: The Bronx Museum, African Film Festival, Greater Harlem Chamber of Commerce, El Museo del Barrio, the Queens Council on the Arts and many more.

 Ms. Williams-Butts created the highly-anticipated, sold-out WNYC Single Series, which not only serves as a substantial stream of revenue, but also deepens the connection with WNYC’s core audience and reaches out to new audiences.
 In addition, she produces our annual MLK event where each year WNYC brings together scholars, community leaders and activists to engage in conversation, with our host, about the legacy of King's dream and how his teachings can still inform our view of American society today.
 For our 8th annual event on January 19, 2014, WNYC partnered with the historic Apollo Theater, for the first time, to a sold out crowd of 1500, which makes this event the largest diverse audience in WNYC's history.